Program Officer – Safety, Health and Economic Justice (SHE)

 - Conduct special projects or research assignments as directed.

-- Minimum 5-7 years’ work experience in grantmaking, program management, community organizing or advocacy.
+- Minimum 3-5years’ work experience in grantmaking, capacity building, grants management or program management.

 - Commitment to the Ms. Foundation’s mission, vision and values, and to working with diverse communities toward women’s safety, health and economic justice.

 - A broad understanding of feminist and/or gender justice, racial justice and LGBTQ justice movements, and intersections with other social justice movements.

 - Strong project management skills, ability to manage time efficiently, problem-solve, meet deadlines, work independently with minimal support, and ask questions and seek assistance if needed.

 - Excellent oral and written communication skills, and ability to quickly gather, synthesize and summarize information in a clear and jargon-free manner.